Skip to main content

 Address Credit Card Spending and Balances

-Carrying a balance from month-to-month causes debt to grow quickly and it can get out of hand.
-Try to make a habit of paying off your cards on time and in full.
-If you have a lot of high-interest debt, such as credit card debt, you might want to consider consolidating your debt with a debt consolidation loan.
+Try to make a habit of paying off your cards on time and in full each month.
+If you have a lot of high-rate debt, you may want to consider consolidating that debt with a consolidation loan.
+This could help you lock in a lower rate and/or lower your monthly payments.

 Diversify Your Investments

-Two examples of these inflation-buster investments include TIPS and I bonds:
+Two examples of these types of investments include the following:

-• Series I Savings Bonds (I bonds): I bonds help to protect investors’ money from inflation by tying part of the interest rate to inflation.
-They became particularly popular as inflation rose during and after the COVID-19 pandemic.
+• Series I Savings Bonds (I bonds): I bonds help protect investors’ money from inflation by tying a portion of the rate to inflation.
+As inflation rises, the APY on the bond rises partially as well.12

-As always, it’s best to consult with an investment or tax adviser when considering investment options to determine the best one for you.
+As always, it’s best to consult with an investment or tax advisor when considering your options.
+They’re able to help you decide which investments are best for your situation and your financial goals.

 Final Thoughts